BUCKLEY SOCIETY - PUBLICATIONS

 The Jubilee Committee are undertaking all sales of the item from two outlets i.e. F & J News Centre on Buckley Cross and Drury Post Office, the Buckley Society is therefore unable to offer a postal service on this occasion.

-The DVD which is silent and lasts for 32 minutes is on sale at £4 a copy.
-All the proceeds go to support the Buckley Jubilee Charity Fund.
+The DVD which is silent and lasts for 32 minutes has now sold out.
+All the proceeds have gone to support the Buckley Jubilee Charity Fund.

 Released 11.6.2010